What will $2,800 rent you in New York City?

-We've rounded up the latest rental offerings via rental site Zumper to get a sense of what to expect when it comes to scoring an apartment in New York City if you don't want to spend more than $2,800/month on rent.
+We've rounded up the latest rental listings via rental site Zumper to get a sense of what to expect when it comes to scoring housing in New York City if you're on a budget of $2,800/month.

 Take a look at the listings, below.
 (Note: prices and availability are subject to change.)